 Example Sentences:

-- First, the scientist’s illustrious career spanned decades, filled with groundbreaking discoveries that changed the world of medicine.
+- First, the scientist’s illustrious career spanned decades, filled with breakthrough discoveries that reshaped modern medicine.

-- Moreover, the university named a building after their illustrious alumnus, recognizing his lasting contributions to both the field of law and the community.
+- Moreover, the university honored its illustrious alumnus during graduation, recognizing his lasting contributions to law and public service.

-- In addition, the artist’s illustrious works continue to inspire new generations, earning admiration from critics and audiences alike.
+- In addition, the artist’s illustrious works continue to inspire new generations, earning admiration from both critics and audiences.

-- Meanwhile, the nation’s illustrious past, marked by legendary leaders and courageous moments, shaped the values its citizens hold dear today.
+- Meanwhile, the nation’s illustrious past—marked by courageous leaders and historic turning points—still influences the values people discuss today.

-- Finally, after years of dedication and excellence, the coach earned an illustrious reputation for building championship-winning teams.
+- Finally, after years of dedication and excellence, the coach built an illustrious reputation for developing championship-winning teams.

 Illustrious Synonyms: